 That was understandable.

 What Joe found harder to comprehend was Methos's behavior.
-He had disappeared before Richie was buried, leaving Joe to handle everything.
+He'd disappeared before Richie was buried, leaving Joe to handle everything.
 Joe had tried to tell himself Methos was searching for Mac.
 But if that were the case, why didn't he keep in touch with Mac's Watcher?

 Mac had returned to Paris six months ago, defeated Ahriman, and saved the world from a fate beyond imagining.
-He would probably never be his old self, but he was functioning.
-Visiting London now, for a concert by Claudia Jardine - a good sign.
+He'd probably never be his old self, but he was functioning.
+Visiting London now, for a concert by a young Immortal friend of his, pianist Claudia Jardine - a good sign.
 The bond between him and Joe was stronger than ever.

 The last Joe knew, Methos had believed Duncan MacLeod was missing.
 Deranged, and probably dangerous.
 The only alternative was even more alarming: Ahriman was real.